-We have 8 artists partaking in our tour, 3 of whom were born in the Caribbean.
-The other 5 have come from overseas – some already decades ago – to settle in our balmy bays and paint our vibrant local scenery, taking advantage of the bright Caribbean light.
+We have 15 artists partaking in our Around the Island Art Tour, 5 of whom were born in the Caribbean.
+The others have come from overseas – some already decades ago – to settle in our balmy bays and paint our vibrant local scenery, taking advantage of the bright Caribbean light.
 The various backgrounds of our artists have created a wonderful palette of styles and techniques which can be enjoyed during our St Martin Art Tour.

 FYI: Seagrape Tours supports the artists and does not charge the artist for the visit nor do we take commission on any art sales.